J-1 visa guide to visit the US

 • Nonimmigrant Visa Application, Form DS-160 confirmation page – You get it online at the website after confirming the DS-160 form.

 • Application fee payment receipt (if you are required to pay before your interview)

 • Photo – Upload your digital photo while completing the online Form DS-160 online.
 In some cases, you can bring the original photo while attending the visa interview also.

 • Certificate of Eligibility for Exchange Visitor Status, Form DS-2019 - Your program sponsor will provide you with a SEVIS-generated Form DS-2019.
 All exchange visitors must be registered in SEVIS.
 Your spouse and/or minor children, if they intend to live in the US with you, will each receive a separate Form DS-2019.

 J-1 participants must arrive in the US no more than 30 days prior to the start of their program.
 Be aware that you may be denied entry to the US if you arrive more than 30 days before or after your program start date.
 During the first week of your program, you need to validate your J-1 visa; for this, you need to contact your program provider to confirm your arrival and US address.

 In case of validation failure within 30 days of the program start date, your immigration status will automatically change to "no-show" / "invalid," which may result in the cancellation of your entire J-1 program.
 In this case, you will be required to leave the US and re-apply for your visa or undergo the process of reinstatement and pay all applicable fees.

 Length of Stay

-The length of stay for J-1 visa depends on the type of exchange program.
-For some scholar programs, the J-1 visa is given for 3-7 years, while for short term summer programs the duration will typically be around 2-4 months.
-Unlike some other visas, the J-1 can allow change of status, meaning that you may apply for a different visa type from within the US, without having to return to your home country first.
+The length of stay for a J-1 visa depends on the type of exchange program.
+For some scholar programs, the J-1 visa is given for 3-7 years, while for short-term summer programs, the duration will typically be around 2-4 months.
+Unlike some other visas, the J-1 can allow a change of status, meaning that you may apply for a different visa type from within the US without having to return to your home country first.